alf45tar/Pedalino/README.md

 I know compile the source code requires a lot of dependancies.
 I decided to provide also the .hex file for your convenience.
 Uploading .hex file to Arduino it is very easy and straithforward with [Xloader](http://xloader.russemotto.com/).
+Uploading .hex file to ESP01 is not so easy because it requires and USB to Serial adapter as outlined [here](https://arduino-esp8266.readthedocs.io/en/latest/boards.html#minimal-hardware-setup-for-bootloading-and-usage).

 ## Commercial alternatives